Resources for anti-tobacco advocates

 STEP 1: GET EDUCATED

 The first step to becoming an advocate is to understand your advocacy issue.
-It’s important to educate yourself so that you are able to talk with others, like your lawmakers, about the topic.
-Your advocacy issues of focus can include things like MSA Funding (Tobacco Prevention and Control Funding for our programs), Point of Sale, or even E-Cigarettes.
-Last year’s advocacy issue of focus, Tobacco 21, passed nationwide in December 2019 so the tobacco sales age has now been raised to 21!
-Learn more about Tobacco 21 here.
+It’s important to educate yourself so that you are able to talk confidently to lawmakers and others about the topic.
+Your advocacy issues of focus can include things like MSA Funding (tobacco prevention and control funding for our programs), Clean Indoor Air Policies, Point of Sale, or even E-Cigarettes.

 STEP 2: TALK TO PEOPLE